DorBreger/dl-vscode-server/README.md

     The version of vscode server to match againt.
 Incompatible with --commit.

 `--commit`
-    The commit to use for the download, instead of fetching the latest.
+    The commit hash to use for the download, instead of fetching the latest.
 Incompatible with --version

 `--alpine`